srajiang/great-escape/README.md

 ## UI Components

 * All 3D game assets are rendered in three.js.
 Three.js is a cross-browser JavaScript library and Application Programming Interface (API) used to create and display animated 3D computer graphics in a web browser.
 Three.js uses WebGL.
-* Sound Assets - FreeSound.com
+* Sound Assets courtesy of FreeSound.com
 * Credit to [CupcakeJuice](https://www.deviantart.com/cupcakejuice/art/Cute-Croissant-194136322) for the basis of my "Frenchified croissant" avatar.
-* Credit to Anastasia Shedu ([3D - modeler](https://sketchfab.com/Anastasia.Shedu)) for the low-poly croissant model used in this game.
+* Credit to Anastasia Shedu ([3D - modeler](https://sketchfab.com/Anastasia.Shedu)) for the low-poly croissant mode I used in this game.